The sigma meson from lattice QCD with two-pion interpolating operators: Quark propagator approximation with smeared wall sources

 Of course, summing over all possible momentum modes would be just as computationally expensive as summing over all point sources.
 However, we might reasonably expect that some subset of the low momenta have good overlap with the low energy component of the full propagator.
 If we restrict that subset to momenta that satisfy,

 for some lattice spacing $a$, and denote that subset as $Q$, the we can `project' the propagator onto those low modes,

-Furthermore, the contribution to the correlation function coming from high momentum modes is suppressed for the ground states that we explore so it is a reasonable approximation to cut off the propagator in this way.
-However, this truncation is not a gauge covariant procedure; for this reason we have averaged over typically 4,000 gauge field configurations so that the gauge variant part will cancel to a good approximation.
-Performing gauge fixing may have improved the signal-to-noise ratio, but would not change the central value, which is the gauge invariant part.
-We found that such gauge fixing was not necessary.
+Furthermore, the contribution to the correlation function coming from high momentum modes is suppressed for the ground states that we explore so it is a reasonable approximation to cut off the propagator in this way, denoting the hypothesized approximation as \beq M_Q^{-1}(x;y) \simeq M^{-1}(x;y) \eeq However, this truncation is not a gauge covariant procedure.
+We remind the reader that this is true of wall source calculations.
+It is also well known that the gauge variation of the resulting correlation functions will vanish when one averages over gauge orbits, which happens automatically in a Monte Carlo calculation with enough gauge field configurations.
+This is further explained in Appendix A. For this reason we have averaged over typically 4,000 gauge field configurations so that the gauge variant part will cancel to a good approximation.
+Performing gauge fixing does improve the signal-to-noise ratio, but would not change the central value, which is the gauge invariant part.
+We found that such gauge fixing was not necessary, but have conducted some studies where we use Coulomb gauge fixed wall sources, finding results that are entirely consistent with those shown in Fig.~2, in the cases where this check has been performed.

 For our current investigation, the least expensive subset $Q$ is of course the one that only contains the zero momentum mode.
 This is nothing other that the method of wall sources.
 In this respect, using the ${\bf p} = 0$ momentum mode at $z$ and $0$ in our calculation is the momentum space analogue of a point-to-all propagator.
 The advantage with the wall source is that it automatically projects onto total momentum ${\bf P}=0$ for the two-pion operators, once the appropriate Fourier transform at the sink is performed.